Scaling limits of random graph models at criticality: Universality and the basin of attraction of the Erd\H{o}s-R\'enyi

 \subsection{Branching process approximation}

-As has been observed in \cite{BBSJOR07}, one key tool in study the $\IRG$ model is a closely related multitype branching process.
-The aim of this section, is to introduce this object and study its properties in the barely subcritical regime.
-For any graph $G$ and a vertex $v \in \cV(G)$, define $\cC(v ; G)$ to be the component in $G$ that contains the vertex $v$.
-Denote $d$ for the graph distance on $G$.
-Define
+As has been observed in \cite{BBSJOR07}, one key tool in {the study of} the $\IRG$ model is a closely related multitype branching process.
+The aim of this section is to introduce this object and study its properties in the barely subcritical regime.